marriott-library/MaRMAT-Beta/README.md

 *Coming soon*

 ## GUI for PC Users
-To facilitate wider use, our GUI allows users to easily load a lexicon and a metadata file, select a key column (i.e., Identifier) to use in reconciling matches, and choose the columns and categories they'd like to perform matching on.
+To facilitate wider use, our [Reparative Metadata Audit GUI](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-GUI-2.5.py) allows users to easily load a lexicon and a metadata file, select a key column (i.e., Identifier) to use in reconciling matches, and choose the columns and categories they'd like to perform matching on.

 *Note: The GUI is not compatible with MacOS*